 This has always been a great question for retailers.
 Should we attack the bottom line by focusing on shrink, cost of goods or gross margin?

-Obviously all retail companies would like to focus on all three areas and there are even sub sections of these top line areas that we could spell out as needing attention.
+Obviously, all retail companies would like to focus on all three areas and there are even sub sections of these top line areas that we could spell out as needing attention.
 The challenge is where to deploy already taxed resources?

 It does not require an accountant to figure this out.
 If we assume that COGS or cost of goods and services is about 75% of top line revenue that would result in a simple gross margin of 25%.
-Based on a number of industry reports we are also safe using a shrink number of 3% of top line revenue.
+Based on a number of industries reports we are also safe using a shrink number of 3% of top line revenue.

-This author is aware that there area a few companies with shrink below 1% and cost of goods below 75% which means there are also companies with gross margin better than 25%.
-The obvious question is; are these companies that solution providers want to target for profit improvement sales?
+This author is aware that there are a a few companies with shrink below 1% and cost of goods below 75% which means there are also companies with gross margin better than 25%.
+The obvious question is are these companies that solution providers want to target for profit improvement sales?
 Probably not.

-So let’s look at an example of shrink improvement with data analysis tools and process improvement tools versus cost compression with SaaS e-procurement tools.
+So, let’s look at an example of shrink improvement with data analysis tools and process improvement tools versus cost compression with SaaS e-procurement tools.
 Let’s assume we have a company that does top line sales of $1B.
 Using a shrink number of 3% shrink would be $30M annually.
 If you were able to reduce shrink by a third in one year, profit improvement would be $10M.
 If this were a supermarket company with a 1% bottom line or $10M, improvement could be as much as 100%.